 As a result, antibiotic prescribing decisions were speeded up in three-quarters of cases involving common childhood illnesses such as fever and abdominal pain.
 Quality of care also improved with potentially life-threatening conditions such as sepsis identified earlier.

 The device delivered lab quality results on average three hours quicker than traditional lab tests.
-In one emergency paediatric department an earlier decision could have been made in 87% of cases, saving an average of 109 minutes per case, significantly improving patient experience by reducing waiting times for sick children and their parents.
+In one emergency paediatric department an earlier decision could have been made in 75% of cases.

 The study found that the device was an effective stratification tool identifying children needing specialist referral more quickly and could shorten the time to decision-making about antibiotic use.
 In one case a high CRP result prompted urgent registrar review and initiation of IV antibiotics.
 The child had pyelonephritis and use of the reduced the clinical decision-making time by 50 minutes.

-It also saved the NHS money – independent economic analysis identified potential combined net annual savings of more than £60,000 across the three hospitals largely through more efficient use of clinicians’ time.
+It also saved the NHS money – independent economic analysis by the York Health Economics Consortium identified potential combined net annual savings of more than £60,000 across three hospitals largely through more efficient use of clinicians’ time.
 There are also potential savings from quicker treatment decisions when a delay could have adverse effects on the patient’s condition.

 Reduced waiting time for test results also improves patient flow, particularly at peak times, assisting service redesign.

 The device found wider application supporting community frailty assessment pathways.

 The study findings have been fed into the national antimicrobial medicines review.

 The Oxford AHSN supported business case development to introduce the devices on the NHS frontline.